OpenGeoMetadata/opengeometadata.github.io/docs/upgrading.md

 **Scenario**

 * you have geospatial resources with structured metadata files in an official standard, such as ISO 19139, FGDC, MODS, or MARC
-* your organization already has a metadata pipeline process that converts these structures files to GeoBlacklight 1.0
+* your organization already has a metadata pipeline process that converts these structured files to GBL 1.0

 **How does it work?**